NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Bounce rate was never explicitly mentioned as a major factor during this update, but Google continues to advance its algorithm to consider a user’s experience.

-A high bounce rate indicates that users may be having a bad experience on your site.
+If you notice a high bounce rate in Google Analytics, it typically indicates that users may be having a bad experience on your site.
 This “bad experience” is typically due to one of two factors.

 Content Presentation